miguelsndc/vault/Zettelkasten/Parametric Line Equation.md

   - parametric lines
 date: 2023-11-14
 ---
 Different from the [[Cartesian Line Equation]], the parametric line equation lies on the idea that we can scale or shrink vectors infinetly.
-If we have a point and a vector, we can determine a arbitrary point that falls on this line by arbitrating values on a [[vault/content/S1/AVLC/Scalar|scalar]] $t$ that will grow or shrink the [[vault/content/S1/AVLC/Vector|vector]] to reach the desired points.
+If we have a point and a vector, we can determine a arbitrary point that falls on this line by arbitrating values on a [[Scalar|scalar]] $t$ that will grow or shrink the [[Vector|vector]] to reach the desired points.

 We need two things: **two points**, since we can a take a vector out of them, or **a point and vector**, and then we basically have everything we need.
 The equation takes the form:
 $$